GoogleChrome/developer.chrome.com/site/en/blog/deprecating-unload/index.md

   - chrome-117
 ---

-The [`unload` event](https://developer.mozilla.org/docs/Web/API/Window/unload_event) will be gradually [deprecated](https://chromestatus.com/feature/5579556305502208) starting from Chrome 117.
-The deprecation will occur by gradually changing the default so that `unload` handlers stop firing on pages unless a page explicitly opts in to re-enable them.
+The [`unload` event](https://developer.mozilla.org/docs/Web/API/Window/unload_event) will be gradually [deprecated](https://chromestatus.com/feature/5579556305502208) by gradually changing the default so that `unload` handlers stop firing on pages unless a page explicitly opts in to re-enable them.
+The developer trial of the deprecation is available from Chrome 117 with the `chrome://flags/#deprecate-unload` flag.
+Enabling this flag make the default to deny access to unload handlers for all pages.

+The exact timeframe of when this will start to be enabled without a flag is still to be confirmed.
+This post and [the Chrome Status entry for this feature](https://chromestatus.com/feature/5579556305502208) will both be updated when this happens.

 ## Background